-The deadline for obtaining the 10-panel urine drug screen results is Monday, September 13 at 5:30 pm.
+The deadline for submitting the 10-panel urine drug screen results is Wednesday, February 9 at 5:30 p.m.

 Background Check

 CR's hospital clinical partners require that EMT students clear a background check in order to participate in clinical observation.
 This background check is at the student's expense.
 The hospital system utilizes a specific background check company.
 Further information regarding this background check will be provided during the first class session.